eCandidus/aoLists-db/README.md

 Installation
 ------------

 Installation is via npm: `npm install aolists-db`.

+Once installed, you can access the API via localhost:42324.

 Configuration
 -------------